cz31/CONCHA/README.md

 - [8] The entries $`\mathcal{W}_{ii}`$ may be marked with a star if their associated $p$-value is less than the significance level $`\alpha=0.05`$.
 - [9] The axes labels correspond to the residue position, counting from the N-terminal, relative to the sequence segment that is being compared (and not to the absolute position in the entire sequence).

-#### Running WASCO
+#### Running CONCHA

-To apply the comparison tool for a given pair of IDP ensembles, the user can directly execute the [comparison_tool](https://gitlab.laas.fr/moma/WASCO/-/blob/master/wasco/comparison_tool.ipynb) file, which contains its specific instructions and guidelines.
-This file calls all the other notebooks included in the same folder, which can also be used individually if desired.
+To run CONCHA to characterize an ensemble, the user can directly execute the [contact_clustering](contact_clustering.ipynb) notebook, which contains the detailed pipeline and allows a step-by-step implementation of the tool.

-## Installing WASCO
+## Installing CONCHA

 CONCHA and its required dependencies can be automatically installed if Python >=3.8 is available.
 We recommend to perform the installation inside a [Python virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
 It can be created as follows
 ```